scd-systems/ulixos-slipmod/README.md

 SLIP Module for the Ulix OS
 =====================

-The main goal of this project is to descibe a simple network stack with the literate programming methode.
+The aim of this project is to descibe a simple network stack by using the literate programming method.
-This project results out of a bachelor thesis.
+This project originated from a bachelor thesis.
-The slip module is an implementation of a small network stack which supports ip over serial line.
+The slip modul is an implementation of a small network stack which supports ip protocol over a serial line.
-It support the icmp protocol for request/response packets only.
+It support the icmp protocol for request/response packets.

-Howto Start
+How to Start
 ---------------------
+1. Install git client

-1.)
-Download the code
+2. Download the code:
 git clone https://github.com/scd-systems/ulixos-slipmod.git

-2.)
-Create the documentation
+3. Create the documentation:
 cd src
 make pdf

-3.)
-Open the src/doc/Slip-Mod.pdf
+4. Open the src/doc/Slip-Mod.pdf

-4.)
-Modify/Extend/Change the source
+5. Modify/Extend/Change the source.
-Use a tex/latex editor of your choice
+Use your favorite tex/latex editor.
 Open the src/slip-mod_<language>.nw file  (language = german, english) If you are done, re-create the documentation the code or both: